cnorm35/blog/source/_posts/2016-06-02-creating-polymorphic-users-with-devise-and-rails.markdown

 ```

-Now we have our custimizations to Devise complete, our next step is to
+Now we have our customizations to Devise complete, our next step is to
 create our new types of users.
 For the sake of simplicity, we're not going to be adding any fields
 to the new types of users.
 If you have no idea what polymorphic
-relations are in Rails, take a bit to skim over the Rails guides to get
+relations are, take a bit to skim over the [Rails guides](http://guides.rubyonrails.org/association_basics.html#polymorphic-associations) to get
 an idea.
-If you dont get it, don't worry.
-Polymophism can be a tricky
+If you don't get it right away, don't worry.
+Polymorphism can be a tricky
-concept, especially when first setting it up but I've found that it
+concept, especially when first setting it up.
+I've found that it
 makes much more sense after you've implemented it and had a chance to
-play around with it a bit. [http://guides.rubyonrails.org/association_basics.html#polymorphic-associations]
+play around with it a bit.

 If you remember, our two types of users are going to be `Provider`s and
 `Customer`s.
 Since both of the models are going to be pretty empty,